SteveUCF/IDS6938-SimulationTechniques/Homework1/Readme.md

  What are some example systems you could model with Mass-spring simulations?
 Explain how you would you construct the model.
-##Mass Spring simulations could help to simulate tires of an airplane hitting the ground and landing.
+##Mass Spring simulations could help to simulate tires of an airplane touching the ground on landing.
 The rotating tires have compression when they hit the ground.
 Simulation can help understand airpressure, how large/small the tire needs to be, lifetime of the rubber, etc. I would construct the tire with motion and velocity.

  Does the jello behave realistically?
 What integration method did you choose to make the Jello stable?